How Many Liters of Olive Oil Can An Olive Tree Produce?

 In the past few years, the average oil production for olives has been between 10% and 20%.
 That means that for each 10kg of olives, you can expect 1 to 2 liters of olive oil, depending on the various factors I’ll be mentioning below.

 So, 10% of 10 is 1, and 20% of 70 is 14.
 That’s how I counted the averages.
 I know it’s a wide range, but that’s the average situation.
-So, in the worst-case scenario, you should at least get 1 liter of oil per one olive tree.
+So, in the worst-case scenario, you should at least get 1 liter of oil per olive tree.

 From 1kg of olives, you can get anywhere between 100ml and 200ml of olive oil.